-“The Cajuns were descendants of the Acadians,” Fontenot said.
-“They were Frenchspeaking people who were exiled by the British from Canada.”
+The Cajuns were descendants of the Acadians, Fontenot said.
+The Acadians were Frenchspeaking people who were exiled by the British from Canada.

-The exile happened a hot minute ago in 1755.
+The exile happened a hot minute ago, in 1755.

 Although many of the Acadians went back to France, a group landed here in the boot, which was occupied by the Spanish.

-“They were asked by the Spanish to come here because they wanted to populate the area with more Catholics,” Fontenot said.
-“When the Acadians moved here, they quickly married with those French and Spanish settlers who were already living here.”
+The Acadians were asked by the Spanish to come to Louisiana because the Spaniards wanted to populate the area with more Catholics.
+When the Acadians moved here, they quickly married with French and Spanish settlers.

-“Who are Cajuns today?
-There are some purists who say you have to have the bloodline from the Acadians.
+Who are Cajuns today?
+There are some purists who say that to be Cajun, you have to have a direct bloodline from the Acadians.
 To me, a Cajun is someone in south Louisiana who has French heritage and who follows the traditions.
-It’s more of a way of life than a lineage through blood,” Fontenot said.

-“The costumes are similar in type to those of the Mardi Gras done in old France, and they were a way of making fun of the aristocracy and the frilly way they dressed at court, Fontenot explained.
-Because they paraders were peasants, all the costumes were homemade out of scraps.”
+Their costumes are similar in type to those of the Mardi Gras done in old France.
+The costumes were a way of making fun of the aristocracy and the frilly way they dressed at court, Fontenot explained.
+Because they paraders were peasants, all the costumes were homemade out of scraps.

 A strong sense of culture and preservation has remained in the area to this day, hence the continuation of the traditional costume.

-“It includes shirts, pants and a hat,” Fontenot described.
-“The shirts are long-sleeved with lots of frills.
-Then there is a mask that’s traditionally made out of a screen and painted with some sort of face on it.
+The traditional shirts are long-sleeved with lots of frills.
+Paraders wear a masks that are traditionally made out of a screen and painted with some sort of face on it.
 Then, the hat, or the capuchin, is comical and pointed.
-If you think of the medieval times, think of the storybook pointed hat and you'll get the idea of what it's supposed to look like.
+If you think of the medieval times, think of the'storybook' ritzy pointed hat and you'll get the idea of what it's supposed to look like.

-“The whole idea is to hide your identity and that the costume be colorful.”
+The whole idea of Mardi Gras is to hide your identity and to wear a colorful costume.

-"The idea is that mass riders wearing costume ride on horseback, or some walk, around the countryside and beg for ingredients to make a community gumbo," Fontenot said.
-“As a way of showing gratitude to the homeowner who donates the ingredients, the riders will dance, sing and play music.”
+"The idea of 'fete de la quemande' is that riders wearing costume ride on horseback, or some walk, around the countryside and beg for ingredients to make a community gumbo," Fontenot said.
+As a way of expressing gratitude to the homeowner who donates the ingredients, the riders will dance, sing, and play music.